GrantMatejka/battery-side-channel/README.md

 # battery-side-channel

-A super basic authentication with an intended battery power based side channel vulnerability
+A basic authentication system with an intended battery power based side channel vulnerability

 poc.py is a proof of concept game before porting it over to a real device